cwallacebailey/Django-SouthWest-Walkers/README.md

 * I would like to design a map which lights up in sections when a user has hiked that section of the map to further gamify the system.
 In addition it would show the location of the other major peaks of the region which they have yet to do with details of the peak upon hovering over it.
 * allow posts to be loaded in from strava and the peaks identified automatically.
 This and the item above would have to be done for this project to become a viable project.
-* I had everything in place to comment on comments, so users could respond to any comment made on their post however the django system I had in place would only take a comment from the first text box on the screen rather than that the user was typing into.
+* I had everything in place to comment on comments, so user's could respond to any comment made on their post however the django system I had in place would only take a comment from the first text box on the screen rather than that the user was typing into.
 I ran out of time to fix this.
 * Block swear words and profanities, though the only way I could think to do this was to create a list of them as an array and then ensure they were not in the comment or post notes when a user submitted.
 To do this I would have to myself write a list of the swear words and don't think its suitable for a course reviewer to have to read all of these.

 [Back to contents](#contents)